spack/spack/lib/spack/docs/getting_started.rst

       provides a good overview of sources of randomness.

 ^^^^^^^^^^^^
-Listing keys
+Listing Keys
 ^^^^^^^^^^^^

-In order to list the keys available in the keyring, the ``spack gpg list`` command will list trusted keys with the ``--trusted`` flag and keys available for signing using ``--signing``.
-If you would like to remove keys from your keyring, ``spack gpg untrust <keyid>``.
+In order to list the keys available in the key ring, the ``spack gpg list`` command will list trusted keys with the ``--trusted`` flag and keys available for signing using ``--signing``.
+If you would like to remove keys from your key ring, use ``spack gpg untrust <keyid>``.
 Key IDs can be email addresses, names, or (best) fingerprints.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Signing and Verifying Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to sign a package, ``spack gpg sign <file>`` should be used.
-By default, the signature will be written to ``<file>.asc``, but that may be changed by using the ``--output <file>`` flag.
+ITo sign a package, use ``spack gpg sign <file>``.
+By default, the signature will be written to ``<file>.asc``, but you can change that using the ``--output <file>`` flag.
 If there is only one signing key available, it will be used, but if there is more than one, the key to use must be specified using the ``--key <keyid>`` flag.
-The ``--clearsign`` flag may also be used to create a signed file which contains the contents, but it is not recommended.
+The ``--clearsign`` flag may also be used to create a signed file that contains the contents, but this is not recommended.
 Signed packages may be verified by using ``spack gpg verify <file>``.